kwur/new-kwur-site/_posts/2009-09-06-found-in-the-trash-behind-the-station.md

   </p>

   <p>
     If you are working outdoors at night, you may wish to focus your gaze<br />upon the North Star.
 If you live in the city and are working indoors,<br />you can simply visualize the North Star shining above your head.
 The<br />easiest way to find the North Star is to look for the Big Dipper.
 You<br />probably know where it is already, for it is one of the best-known and<br />most easily identifiable constellations in the heavens.
-Now focus on the<br />Dipper&#8217;s bowl.
+Now focus on the<br />Dipper’s bowl.
 Note the end of the bowl farthest from the handle, and<br />follow its line to the top or rim of the bowl.
 Then keep following the<br />same line with your eyes until you reach the next star.
 This is Polaris,<br />the North Star.
-You will know you&#8217;ve located it correctly if the star<br />you&#8217;re gazing at forms the top of the handle of yet another dipper&#8211;the<br />Little Dipper.
+You will know you’ve located it correctly if the star<br />you’re gazing at forms the top of the handle of yet another dipper–the<br />Little Dipper.
   </p>

   <p>